 What is the ITS Training Program?

-The ITS Training Program provides just-in-time learning resources such as lynda.com and Moodle courses which deliver technology training to the Cal State L.A. community when and where they need it.
+The ITS Training Program provides access to on-demand learning resources which deliver technology training to the Cal State LA community when and where they need it.
 In addition, the ITS Training Program provides in-person training and step-by-step handouts on the use of computing systems, software and services provided by Information Technology Services (ITS).

-Just-in-time learning systems such as lynda.com deliver training to the Cal State L.A. community when and where they need it.
-Rather than sitting through hours of traditional classroom training, Cal State L.A. students, faculty and staff are able to use online tutorials to learn the information they need to solve problems, perform specific tasks, or quickly update their skills.
-To learn more, visit the Just-in-time Learning project page.
+On-demand learning systems such as Lynda.com deliver training to the Cal State LA community when and where they need it.
+Rather than sitting through hours of traditional classroom training, Cal State LA students, faculty and staff are able to use online tutorials to learn the information they need to solve problems, perform specific tasks, or quickly update their skills.

 Does the ITS Training Program offer online training?

-The ITS Training Program offers online training via just-in-time learning systems such as lynda.com and Moodle. lynda.com provides training videos on the latest applications and is available 24x7 to Cal State L.A. students, faculty and staff.
+The ITS Training Program offers online training via on-demand learning systems such as Lynda.com and Moodle.
+Lynda.com provides training videos on the latest applications and is available 24/7 to Cal State LA students, faculty and staff.
 The ITS Training Program provides several online courses on Moodle on campus-specific technologies.
 Each Moodle course includes slide shows, step-by-step handouts, practice data files, assessments and video tutorials which can also be viewed on our YouTube channel.
 The ITS Training Program also provides self-paced tutorials with practice data files on most Microsoft Office applications.
-For more information, visit the Just-in-time Learning resources page.
+For more information, visit the On-demand Learning page.

 What workshops does the ITS Training Program offer?

 Visit the Workshops page for a list of upcoming and available workshops.